 One day early in the trip (2015-1-10) and two later on (2015-2-8 to 2-9) were spent surveying and sampling the bizarre, high-pCO2 reefs of stagnant, isolated, and hidden Nikko Bay.
 No Pocillopora damicornis colonies were sampled; all were later genotyped as Pocillopora acuta (using the Johnston et al. 2018 Peer J RFLP assay courtesy of Dr. Ben Wainwright).
 Since RFLPs were used for genotyping, rather than PCR+sequencing as for prior research cruises, no links to NCBI pages have been provided.

-High-resolution habitat maps will be placed on the Living Oceans Foundation’s excellent mapping site in late 2019.
+High-resolution habitat maps will be eventually placed on the Living Oceans Foundation’s excellent mapping site.

 PaNi01 (2015-1-10) lagoonal fringing reef